Bond Program FAQs

 Is there a minimum size loan that is necessary for participation in this Program?

-Yes, the minimum loan is $1,000,000, unless several borrowers can be put into the same bond financing in a "pool", then we can finance as little as $300,000.
+Yes, the minimum loan is $1,000,000 which can include one or several projects, unless several borrowers can be put into the same bond financing in a "pool", then we can finance as little as $300,000.
 Anything less will cause the savings realized through using tax-exempt bonds to be sacrificed.

 Is there a maximum loan that a provider may receive?